Preventing business email compromise (BEC) attacks and scams

 BEC is a sophisticated type of attack that targets organizations through email.
 Attackers impersonate trusted individuals within your company, like executives, vendors, or colleagues, to manipulate employees into actions that benefit the attacker.
-BEC is one of the most prominent attack vectors around today, and it continues to increase year-over-year.
+This could range from divulging organizational/personal information to sending money.

 The facts on BEC:

-How does a BEC attack work?
+How does a business email compromise attack work?

 BEC attacks utilize a complex web of social engineering and impersonation to achieve their goals.
 Here's a breakdown of how they typically work: